AssociationRobotTelecomStrasbourg/Formation/imagerie/README.md

 * Python

-Install python 3.7.1
+Install python 3, replace the star '*' with the wanted python version.
+(Tab to know possibilities)

-`sudo apt install python`
+`sudo apt install python*`

 * Pip